 This decision might be the most important of all.
 Think about how often you'll be wearing your watch.
 Where will you be?
 Who will be around?
 Please never buy an expensive sport watch and wear it to a job interview, you'll look ridiculous.
 My recommendation is to find a watch that can be dressed up or down and looks right in 90 percent of scenarios.
 This goes a little back to the leather vs. metal debate.
 Also, consider the style of the features.
 Are the hours presented as numbers or numerals?
 Numbers are generally less formal.
 Avoid crazy fonts or styles, you're better off being conservative.

 2. Color of watch face

-This choice is critical.
-For you first watch, you’re best off getting a watch with a white face.
+The choice of a white watch face vs. a black watch face is critical.
+For your first watch, you're best off getting a watch with a white face.
 Why?
 Easy.
-White goes with everything, it’s clean.
-You can’t go wrong.
-If you’re straying from white, a light tan or khaki is a decent substitute and will give a more classic presentation.
+White goes with everything, it's clean.
+You can't go wrong.
+If you're straying from white, a light tan or khaki is a decent substitute and will give a more classic presentation.
 Only buy a black-face watch if the band is black.
 Navy is probably the only other color you should consider, but it is much more fashion-forward.
 Stick with white for now and buy that one a few years down the line.

 3. Band type

 The key here is versatility.
 Your options here will be leather, metal, grosgrain (think sturdy fabric), metal and rubber.
 First, leather is a great option, it's classic and timeless and can still be contemporary with the right watch face.
 The oils from your skin will naturally wear in the leather as you wear it, which adds character to the watch.
 Metal watches are also immensely popular and communicate power.
 They're flashy, so if that's what you're looking for, go for it.
 Grosgrain should only be worn during summer; save this for a future purchase.
 Stay away from rubber.
 It's cheap and you'll be hard-pressed to find a watch where it looks good.